wonkas-factory/cribl-splitter/README.md

 ### Assumptions

 The definition of testing for correctness if open for interpretation.
-Given that the application reads from a file and makes asynchronous calls to a server the context of the problem would be very similar to video streaming
+Given that the application reads from a file and makes asynchronous calls to a server the context of the problem would be very similar to video streaming and assumed here as well.

 1. A certain level of corrupt packets is acceptable.
-Treating a log line as a simplified packet a line “This is event number (\\d+)” would be considered valid and anything else would be a corrupt packet/log line.
+Treating a log line as a simplified packet, a line “This is event number (\\d+)” would be considered valid and anything else would be a corrupt packet/log line.
 The generally accepted packet loss is assumed to be 1-2.5%.
 In our testing, I will take a conservative rounded number of 3%.
 Reference https://en.wikipedia.org/wiki/Packet_loss#Acceptable_packet_loss
 2. Similar to streaming the order is not guaranteed.
 The recreation of the order would more be an implementation of an application consuming the target outputs.
 What is more import is that the despite the order, the absolute content from the agent input to the targets don’t change.
 This would be checked.
-If time it would be interesting to try and recreate the order similar to how a video stream buffers with an appropriate buffer size relative to the default 64KB on Nodejs server.
+If time it would be interesting to try and recreate the order similar to how a video stream buffers with an appropriate buffer size relative to the default 64KB buffer on a Nodejs server.
 3. The default buffer for Nodejs is by default UTF-8 and Java uses UTF-8 as well.
-However the Java implementation of the BufferedReader when reading a character is limited to the char primitive type The scope of the log verification would be limited to the values of a Java char primitive type of 65,535 https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html  whereas UTF-8 technically has 1,112,064 valid characters https://en.wikipedia.org/wiki/UTF-8 so the scope would be bound by the Java limitation for verification of the actual characters.
+However the Java implementation of the BufferedReader when reading a character is limited to the char primitive type.
+The scope of the log verification would be limited to the values of a Java char primitive type of 65,535 https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html  whereas UTF-8 technically has 1,112,064 valid characters https://en.wikipedia.org/wiki/UTF-8 so the scope would be bound by the Java limitation for verification of the actual characters.
-4. Assumed macOS or Unix type system is used because it is known that Windows encodes the line separate differently
+4. Assumed macOS or Unix type system is used because it is known that Windows encodes the line separator differently along with the file separators.
+Due to this Windows OS it out of scope.
-    1. Unix: ‘\n’
+    1.	macOS and Unix: ‘\n’ for new line and '/' in path to files
-    1. Window: ‘\r\n’
+    1. Window: ‘\r\n’ for a new line and '\' in path to files
     1.	https://www.geeksforgeeks.org/system-lineseparator-method-in-java-with-examples/
+5. It is assumed the scope of the testing is for the end to end behavior of the system.
+Treating the system as a block box and mostly concerned about the inouts and output.
+Out of scope are any performance related tests like processing large GB/TB files, storage types used, network limitations etc. Also out of scope is functionally testing each application individually, though simple, we are not allowed to change any code and would require mocks that are more typical of tests at a unit level.

 ### Test Cases